Beer Study Buddy

 Balanced Systems, Line Restriction, and Flow Rate

-A balanced draft system applies enough pressure to maintain the beer's carbonation at its actual temperature, then uses line restriction to control the speed of the pour.
-The pressure side and the restriction side should be designed together.
-If a keg of normally carbonated beer at 38 F needs roughly the right equilibrium pressure to stay carbonated, the beer line must provide enough resistance that the beer does not blast out of the faucet.
+A balanced draft system applies enough pressure to keep the beer carbonated at its actual temperature, then uses line restriction to control the speed of the pour.
+The pressure side and the restriction side are designed together so the beer does not blast out of the faucet.

 Restriction comes from line length, inside diameter, vertical rise, fittings, choker tubing, flow-control hardware, and faucet design.
 Smaller-diameter vinyl line creates more resistance per foot than larger line, which is why many direct-draw systems use several feet of 3/16-inch beer line; the DBQM notes a typical direct-draw setup at 38 F uses about 4 to 5 feet of that vinyl line, depending on carbonation and pressure.
 Long-draw systems add trunk lines, lift, FOBs, pumps, and other hardware, so the calculation becomes more complex.